 History of Kombucha - Part 1

-For the ease of presentation, I have decided to present this entire topic in 3 different parts.
+For the ease of presentation, I have decided to break this entire topic in 3 different parts.

-Part 1 will describe the period spanning from the beginning up till the year of 1913, a year in which the first scientific papers in Russia, and in Germany were published about Kombucha.
+Part 1 will describe the period spanning from the beginning up till the year of 1913, a year in which the first scientific papers about Kombucha were published in Russia, and in Germany.